Skip to main content

 Contract source code verification

-This is a crucial step to ensure the integrity and security of the Ronin network.
-Verifying a smart contract involves inspecting its code to ensure that it is bug-free, secure, and will perform as expected.
+Verifying a smart contract is a crucial step to ensure the integrity and security of the Ronin network.
+The verification involves inspecting the contract's source code to ensure that it is bug-free, secure, and will perform as expected.